 Lemons are one of the most alkaline forming foods and when consumed on a daily basis (especially with the rind and seeds), cause pH levels in your body to rise and become more alkaline.
 This is because they have a high alkaline mineral content and almost no sugar – so they have an alkaline effect on your body after they are consumed.

 Whole lemon drink can be made by placing 1/2 of a whole organic lemon (rind, seed and pulp), roughly chopped, in a blender with one cup of water.
+Use room temperature water when the weather is warm and warm water when the weather is cold.
 Blend at high speed for one minute, and then pass through a strainer to remove the pulp.
 This drink will restore the pH of your saliva, which in turn helps you to better absorb the nutrients from the food you eat.

 Adding some Organic blackstrap molasses to either of these drinks can speed up the process of alkalising your system and is a great way to get plenty of magnesium & potassium into your diet.

 The best alkalising foods to build your immunity are dark and brightly coloured vegetables, fresh nuts and seeds, a little free range animal protein or legumes.